 The Fish’s best hitter thus far, Ryan?Busch, continued his early-season tear with a well-aimed line drive the opposite way which dropped in well in front of the right fielder and moved I. Smith to third.

-Then came perhaps a key play of the inning, even though the Mudcats didn’t make it.
+Page 2 of 2 - Then came perhaps a key play of the inning, even though the Mudcats didn’t make it.

 With runners at the corners, Joplin lost the possibility of a routine ground-ball double play when an outside 1-2 pitch to Peña went off the catcher’s mitt about 20 feet and Busch alertly zipped into scoring position at second.